sjsucmpe272-fall21/Team-Project-25/proposals.md

 A customer facing mobile application will also be developed that would allow customers to scan QR codes and verify the authenticity of a product while also getting all the product life cycle information available.

 Development of such an application would require frequent experimentation, and we plan to go about that by deploying our own [private Ethereum blockchain network on AWS](https://aws.amazon.com/blogs/database/deploy-smart-contracts-to-your-private-ethereum-blockchain-network-on-aws/).

+### Persona

+Companies trying to prevent counterfeits and users purchasing such products.

+### Dataset

+N/A